geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Qazalin** [[00:23:49](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1429)]
 Yeah, try it again.
-Maybe it's more than my ...
+Maybe it's more than my..

 **Geohot** [[00:23:55](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1435)]
 No, I mean, there may very well be bugs in real size as well.